LauriTahvanainen/GambleBoard/README.md

 1. Update contract ABI in `abis/GambleBoard.json` (ABI can be copied from Remix when you compile a contract)
 2. Deploy new contract
-3. Copy and paste the new contract address to `subgraph.yaml`
+3. Copy and paste the new contract address to `subgraph.yaml` and front-end
 4. Run:

 ```